ErpNetDocs/dev/building-apps/auth/samples/spa-access-token-auth-code.md

 ```

 Or here's what it does broken into steps:
 - Get the arguments from the current URI.
 That's because we're expecting the `redirect_uri` callback.
-I.e. the identity server sends our authorization code.
+I.e. @@name Identity sends our authorization code.
 - If there're arguments (i.e. we **are** in the redirect scenario)- proceed.
 - Parse the arguments and extract the authorization code - `idServerResponse.code`.
 - Send a POST request, including the authorization code, client id and the redirect uri.
 The redirect uri is passed again, just as a security measure.